The Gender Pay Gap: Ask Catalyst ExpressSep 20, 2021

 - Gender Pay Gap Statistics Eurostat

-- Pay Equity and Discrimination Institute for Women’s Policy Research (IWPR)
+- Employment and Earnings Institute for Women’s Policy Research (IWPR)

-- Pay Equity Information National Committee on Pay Equity
+- Questions & Answers on Pay Equity National Committee on Pay Equity

 - Equal Pay & The Wage Gap National Women’s Law Center (NWLC)